matomo-org/developer-documentation/docs/4.x/generated/Piwik/Widget/WidgetContainerConfig.md

 Defines a new widget container.

-Widget containers are useful when you want to combine several widgets into one unique widgets.
-For example you could combine an evolution graph widget with a sparklines widget and combine them to a single "overview widget".
-It also allows you to specify layouts meaning you can define a layout that will group multiple widgets into one widget displaying a menu on the left side for each widget and the actual widget on the right side.
-By default widgets within a container are displayed vertically one after another.

 To define a widget container just place a subclass within the `Widgets` folder of your plugin.

 Methods